CodingItWrong/outsidein.dev/docs/react/1-setup.md

 In many development approaches, the next thing we would do would be to start building application functionality.
 We might go ahead and release.
 Later we might decide to try to add testing and continuous integration.

-We’re going to go the opposite route in this guide.
-We’re going to set up CI and deployment from the very start.
+We're going to go the opposite route in this guide.
+We're going to set up CI and deployment from the very start.

 There are a number of great CI services, including: